American studies, full-time, first cycle programme (S1-AM)

 The program includes obligatory courses introducing students to the five major disciplines as well as elective courses helping students expand their knowledge within individual disciplines, in particular knowledge relevant to research projects which students engage in for the purposes of their BA theses.
 The program also provides for courses on research methods in humanities and social sciences as well as courses in academic writing in English.
 Research grants allow our best students to travel abroad for research purposes to other American Studies libraries in Europe or the United States and to conduct empirical research there.

-The current study program is available on the website of American Studies Center.
+The current study program is available on the website of the American Studies Center

 The graduates of the ASC’s undergrad program are awarded BA degrees in American Studies.
 They have knowledge allowing them understand various cultural phenomena, in particular those of the United States of America.
 Trained to understand various cultural phenomena and institutions, ASC alumni seek employment in the media, cultural institutions, foundations, institutions of state administration, local governments, and other public institutions.

 Our graduates know how to formulate and address various research problems; they know how to identify, understand, interpret, explain and analyze the causes and dynamics of cultural processes and phenomena observable in the US.
 They know how to use various resources for this purpose and how to employ several research methods and tools developed in humanities and social sciences.
 ASC alumni have all the necessary skills and competences to collect, evaluate, and sort various facts of culture and society, and to draw conclusions.
 In short, they know how to carry out work done by researchers, entrepreneurs, journalists, teachers of humanities and social sciences, social activists, and specialists working at various public institutions.
 Thanks to our interdisciplinary program, our graduates can not only recognize and understand basic phenomena and processes, but also collect, connect, and interpret them, and on their basis offer autonomous judgments and opinions.